pbangandozou/pbangandozou/README.md

 ## 🔭 Current Focus
 - Building a stronger foundation in finance, financial analysis, and investing
 - Strengthening my technical skills in Python, automation, and data analysis
-- Studying network engineering and Cisco networking
+- IT troubleshooting and networking
 - Learning how technology can be used to solve real-world business problems
 - Continuing to develop professionally and personally